 Shop Around for the Best Deal

 When shopping around for the best cellular internet package, get the maximum amount of data you can.
 Don't assume you can manage on a smaller amount because package providers load extra used data with huge costs.
 The minute you use your package's last gig of data BAM!
 You're landed with a massive bill for every gigabyte used after.

-where you moorlacks Wi-Fi coverage (or is erratic service, at best), you'll need another option for getting your boat's internet signal.
+If the marina where you moor lacks Wi-Fi coverage (or has erratic service at best), you'll need another option for getting your boat's internet signal.

-is a brilliant piece of kit.
-It can support ten devices and has speeds of up to 150MBps
+For Mi-Fi, I thought I'd stick with what I know.
+The Huawei E5577Cs-321 (check price on Amazon) is a brilliant piece of kit.
+It can support ten devices and has speeds of up to 150MBps.

 Plug-in USB Dongles

 The only issue is that you can only connect one device at a time, so if there are multiple users on your boat, this isn't a very convenient option.

 One disadvantage: Because you'll need to point the antenna in the first instance, when you move your boat, the signal drops out.
 There are accessible websites to find which way the antenna needs to point, or you could look at the other boats around you to see where their directional aerials are pointing.

-So don't worry about staying connected on your boat; there's a cellular package out there for you.
-Just don't try and order takeout in the middle of the ocean, you might get charged extra for delivery!
+So don't worry about staying connected on your boat.
+There's a cellular package out there for you.
+Just don't try and order takeout in the middle of the ocean.
+You might get charged extra for delivery!